BioBoost/python_raspberry_pi_course/the_raspberry_pi/readme.md

 Every Linux distribution is different in terms of how software is installed.
 Linux distributions use different installation file types, package managers, and commands for installation.
 Even within a single form of Linux, there are different types of package managers.

 Debian files are usually downloaded by package managers from a software repository.
 A repository is a collection of Debian files that typically comes from a server or other location.
 Package managers access these repositories and download the requested Debian file.
 Then, the package manager installs the package.
 A package manager is software used to handle the installation, removal, configuration, and updating of programs and drivers on a computer system.
-If a Debian file is not downloaded from a repository, then the user downloaded or created a Debian file.
-The local file can still be installed; Debian files are not required to come from a repository, although most do.

 Packages generally contain all of the files necessary to implement a set of related commands or features.
-There are two types of Debian packages:

-* **Binary packages**, which contain executables, configuration files, man/info pages, copyright information, and other documentation.
-These packages are distributed in a Debian-specific archive format; they are usually distinguished by having a '.deb' file extension.
-Binary packages can be unpacked using the Debian utility dpkg (possibly via a frontend like aptitude).
-* **Source packages**, which consist of a .dsc file describing the source package (including the names of the following files), a .orig.tar.gz file that contains the original unmodified source in gzip-compressed tar format and usually a .diff.gz file that contains the Debian-specific changes to the original source.
-The utility dpkg-source packs and unpacks Debian source archives.
-(The program apt-get can be used as a frontend for dpkg-source.)

 Installation of software by the package system uses "dependencies" which are carefully designed by the package maintainers.
 These dependencies are documented in the control file associated with each package.